[Case Study] How Amazon Improves Employee Advancement with Mentorship Read Now!

 Running a reverse mentoring program doesn’t have to be complicated, but running one manually can become cumbersome and time consuming over time.
 As you seek to scale across your organization to different functions, locations and departments, reverse mentoring software can help you manage the growing number of participants and mentoring matches, all while keeping track of impact and efficiency.

-Utilizing the Chronus mentoring platform can provide the following benefits to your program:
+Utilizing the Chronus mentoring platform can provide the following benefits:

 • Set up optimized participant profiles to find the best match based on your program’s unique and specific criteria